wiretap-retro/A500-Side-Expansion-Clockport/README.md

-# A500-Side-Expansion-Clockport
+# A500 Side Expansion Clockport
 A simple clockport adapter for the A500 side expansion slot.

 ![pic](pic.png)

 ## Info
-Designed for my A500 tower.
+Designed for my Amiga 500 tower.
 Might fit inside a the factory A500 case.
 Not yet tested.